 The FreeStyle Libre therapeutic/non-adjunctive CGM is a sensor-based continuous glucose monitoring system that uses an ambulatory glucose profile (AGP) to assess glycemic levels on a 24-hour basis through a minimally invasive method called flash glucose monitoring.
 Unlike the FreeStyle Libre Pro used for a short period of time by the healthcare professional, the FreeStyle Libre Flash is used by the patient for continuous glucose monitoring.
 The System includes a Sensor kit, Reader Kit and software.
 The Sensor kit includes the sensor and the sensor applicator.
 The glucose sensor is worn under the skin and connected to a plastic patch worn on the back of the upper arm for up to 10 days.
 The Frestyle Libre 14 day has a 14 day sensor.
 About one hour after insertion, the sensor begins reading glucose levels and stores data every fifteen minutes, trending the information.
 The Reader is used to obtain glucose readings from the Sensor.
 Data are transferred by radiofrequency identification to the Reader when it is brought into close proximity to the Sensor.
 The Reader displays the current sensor glucose level, a glucose trend arrow, and glucose readings over the preceding eight hours at fifteen minute intervals.
 Scanning can be done as often as is needed for current glucose concentration.
 The Reader can store up to 90 days of glucose history data and has a built-in meter that can be used to test blood glucose and blood ketone levels.
 Notes can be entered into the Reader by the user.
 The data in the reader memory can be uploaded using the device software to generate summary glucose reports (including an ambulatory glucose profile).
 The Libre is proposed for use instead of fingerstick glucose measurements except when the user is hypoglycemic, experiencing rapid changes in glucose readings and/or when symptoms do not match the Libre's readings.
-There are no alarms on the system and it is calibrated at the point of manufacture (i.e., factory-calibrated) and does not require or accept any user-entered calibration (Abbott Laboratories, 2023; Edge, et al., 2017; Haak, et al., 2017; Bolinder, et al., 2016; Kalra and Gupta, 2015; Bailey, et al., 2014).
+There are no alarms on the system and it is calibrated at the point of manufacture (i.e., factory-calibrated) and does not require or accept any user-entered calibration (Abbott Laboratories, 2024; Edge, et al., 2017; Haak, et al., 2017; Bolinder, et al., 2016; Kalra and Gupta, 2015; Bailey, et al., 2014).

-The Freestyle Libre 2 and Freestyle Libre 3 are similar to the Freestyle Libre Flash and Freestyle Libre 14 day but have enhanced features.
+The Freestyle Libre 2, Freestyle Libre 3, Freestyle Libre 2 Plus, and Freestyle Libre 3 Plus are similar to the Freestyle Libre Flash and Freestyle Libre 14 day but have enhanced features.
 The Libre 2 sensor and Freestyle Libre 3 are worn for up to 14 days and are indicated for use in children age four and up.
-They have real time alarms and communicates autonomously with digitally connected devices (Abbott, 2023; FDA, 2020).
-The Freestyle Libre 3 is smaller, easier to apply and provides real-time blood glucose readings every minute viewable on a smartphone with the Freestyle Libre 3 app (Abbott, 2023).
+They have real time alarms and communicates autonomously with digitally connected devices (Abbott, 2024; FDA, 2020).
+The Freestyle Libre 3 is smaller, easier to apply and provides real-time blood glucose readings every minute viewable on a smartphone with the Freestyle Libre 3 app (Abbott, 2024).
+The Freestyle Libre 2 Plus and Freestyle Libre 3 Plus are worn for up to 15 days and are indicated for use in children age two and up.
+FreeStyle Libre 2 Plus sensor connects via Bluetooth to the Tandem t:slim X2 insulin pump.
+Glucose data is visualized on the t:connect mobile app and t:slim X2 insulin pump every minute.
+The FreeStyle Libre 3 Plus sensor has the capability to work with Automated Insulin Delivery (AID) systems but Abbott does not currently have a partner (Abbott, 2024).